-- 2.4.7 When deciding if the intervention you are proposing is in your patient's best interests, you should5: - a. consider whether your patient is likely to regain capacity and if so whether the decision can wait until capacity is regained - b. involve your patient as fully as possible in the decision that is being made - c. consider your patient's past and present wishes and feelings, including whether any of their beliefs and values are likely to influence the decision in question, and any other factors which the patient would be likely to consider if they were able to do so - d. as far as possible and if it is reasonable to do so, consult other people (unless the patient has previously made it clear that certain individuals should not be involved) and take into account their views as to what would be in the best interests of the patient, especially: - anyone previously named by the patient as someone to be consulted - anyone caring for or interested in the patient's welfare - anyone appointed with Lasting Power of Attorney - a deputy appointed by the Court of Protection.
+- 2.4.1 Provided that you follow the safeguards provided by the law, you may in certain circumstances examine and treat adults who lack capacity. - 2.4.2 You may examine and treat a patient who lacks capacity if it is in their best interests for you to do so. - 2.4.3 It is important to remember that a patient's best interests are not confined to best medical interests. - 2.4.4 A patient's best interests may include the patient's wishes and beliefs when they did have capacity; their current wishes; the patient's general wellbeing and quality of life; the patient's spiritual and religious welfare; the patient's relationship with family or other carers; and the patient's financial interests. - 2.4.5 You will need to consider all relevant circumstances relating to the decision that needs to be made and you should not make assumptions about a patient's best interests based on their age, appearance, condition or any aspect of their behaviour. - 2.4.6 When deciding if the intervention you are proposing is in your patient's best interests, you should: - a. consider whether your patient is likely to regain capacity and if so whether the decision can wait until capacity is regained - b. involve your patient as fully as possible in the decision that is being made - c. consider your patient's past and present wishes and feelings, and whether any of their beliefs and values are likely to influence the decision in question, and any other factors which the patient would be likely to consider if they were able to do so - d. as far as possible and if it is reasonable to do so, consult other people (unless the patient has previously made it clear that certain individuals should not be involved) and take into account their views as to what would be in the best interests of the patient, especially: - i. anyone previously named by the patient as someone to be consulted and - ii. anyone caring for or interested in the patient's welfare.